-If your pediatrician and specialist physician belong to the same large hospital network, they will be share the same medical record system.
+If your pediatrician and specialist physician belong to the same large hospital network, they will be sharing the same medical record system.
 In this situation, the specialist most certain will access the pediatric notes.

-However, if the pediatrician or the specialist are in private practice or work for different hospital systems, you will need a copy of the medical records to send or carry with you to the office.
+However, if the pediatrician or the specialist is in private practice or work for different hospital systems, you will need a copy of the medical records to send or carry with you to the office.
 Medical records are confidential and physicians cannot access the records without your written permission.

 The other option includes you reporting a summary of what has been happening.

 3. Why are we discussing this information?
 I have been working with the pediatrician already.
 I am only here to schedule surgery.

 Actually, pediatricians refer patients for specialist consultations and leave further management to us.

 Specialist physicians process information differently than primary care physicians; thus, we may interpret the results differently.
 Parents must allow specialists the time to understand what has been done and assess those results before recommending surgery.

 4. The only reason I want my child to have surgery is that I don’t want to give my child medications anymore.